1950 East Pakistan riots: Sylhet District

 On the afternoon of 14 February, the Namabazar market was looted by a Muslim mob.
-From the morning of 15 February, loot and murder began to spread in the villages.
-At 9 A.M., the village of Murti was attacked.
+From the morning of 15 February, looting and murder began to spread in the villages.
+At 9:00 am, the village of Murti was attacked.
 Hundreds of outsider Muslims attacked the Dutta Senapati family, raising anti-Hindu slogans.
-They looted cash, jewelry, utensils and furniture.
-The images in the family shrine and the temple were destroyed or thrown in the water bodies.
-After that, the mob went to the villages of Azmatpur, Daspara, Nasianji and Maheshpur.
-At 8 P.M., the house of Gurucharan Dhar, in the village of Noagram, only six miles from Sylhet was attacked.
-The next day at 7 A.M., a heavily armed Muslim mob surrounded the village.
+They looted cash, jewelry, utensils, and furniture.
+The images in the family shrine and the temple were destroyed or thrown in water bodies.
+After that, the mob went to the villages of Azmatpur, Daspara, Nasianji, and Maheshpur.
+At 8:00 pm, the house of Gurucharan Dhar, in the village of Noagram, only six miles from Sylhet, was attacked.
+The next day at 7:00 am, a heavily armed Muslim mob surrounded the village.
 About 1,500 Hindus who inhabited the village fled to the nearby jungle.
-The mob looted the entire village, desecrated the Tulsi manchas and the family shrines.
-Some of the houses were set on fire.
-In the nearby village of Mamrathpur, the houses of many Hindus, including those of Mahendra Chandra De, Kamakanta Dhar and Ashwini Kumar De were looted.
+The mob looted the entire village, desecrated the tulsi manchas and the family shrines.
+Some houses were set on fire.
+In the nearby village of Mamrathpur, the houses of many Hindus, including those of Mahendra Chandra De, Kamakanta Dhar, and Ashwini Kumar De, were looted.
 The mob abducted one of the daughters of Ashwini Kumar De.
-The next day she ravished, and the senseless body was returned home.
+The next day she was ravished, and the senseless body was returned home.
 In Dhakadakshin, the mobs abducted two unmarried daughters of Bharat Dutta on the night of 15 February.
 On the morning of 18 February, they returned home in a state of shock.
-When the family went to complain with the police, the police suggested an out of court settlement for a sum of 1,000 rupees.
-Numerous Hindu girls from the villages under Sylhet Sadar police station were raped.
+When the family went to complain to the police, the police suggested an out-of-court settlement for a sum of 1,000 rupees.
+Numerous Hindu girls from the villages under the Sylhet Sadar police station were raped.